mars0i/majure/doc/tips.md

 very verbose, though--I ended up with four similar signatures for each field.
 It might be worth writing a macro to generate all of the relevant code.
-This is a little tricky, though, if you want to use type hints--which you do, if you're goint to the trouble of using mutable fields with `deftype`.)
+This is a little tricky, though, if you want to use type hints--which you do, if you're going to the trouble of using mutable fields with `deftype` just for a small additional performance benefit.)

-Another alternative is to stored data in the state field using Java arrays, which you can create in Clojure using functions such as `make-array` and `double-array`.
+Another alternative is to store data in the state field using Java arrays, which you can create in Clojure using functions such as `make-array` and `double-array`.